-Certain vitamins and minerals may be slightly harder to incorporate into a vegan diet such as calcium, so it’s important to understand how to still consume a healthy amount.
+Certain vitamins and minerals may be slightly harder to incorporate into a vegan diet such as calcium, so it’s important to understand how to still consume a healthy amount through alternative vegan calcium sources.
+Luckily this essential nutrient can be found in calcium rich foods such as vegetables, leafy greens, nuts, seeds and soy products.
+This article will tell you everything there is to know about calcium and why it’s important to incorporate it into a vegan diet.

 Calcium is a mineral your body needs to remain healthy.
 It’s commonly known that calcium is crucial for healthy bones and teeth but its benefits do not stop there.
 Vital for healthy muscle contraction and functioning nervous system, this mineral, along with other related vitamins including Potassium and Magnesium ensure that your body remains healthy.